 Depending on the season, the holiday, your personal taste preferences, and visual aesthetic, the specific ingredients might vary.
 Here are the major types of things you need for a Dessert Charcuterie Board:

-- cookies, brownies, and other bite-sized baked goods and sweets
+- cookies, brownies, bars, and other bite-sized baked goods and sweets

 - chocolate and candy

 - nuts of any and all kinds, raw, roasted, salted, spiced, candied

 - fresh fruit

 - citrus: blood, cara cara, and mandarin oranges

 - stone fruit: cherries, apricots, peaches, plums, nectarines